KPM-Libraries/k-datatable/README.md

 ```

-Then setup your component http file as below
+Then setup your component html file as below

 ```
 <lib-k-mylib [data]="data" (event)="event($event)"></lib-k-mylib>